cucapra/dahlia/website/README.md

 Seashell Demo
 -------------

-This folder contains the code to generate the client-side demo for Seashell.
+This folder contains the code to generate the UI for the  client-side demo for Seashell.

+### Build Instructions

-To build the demo, go to the top of the repository and run `make demo`.
+The following commands only rebuild the UI code.
+If the ocaml code changes, navigate to the repository's top and run `make local-website` and `firefox website/dist/index.html` to view the updated demo page.
-This will generate a JS binary generated using js_of_ocaml.
-The generated is copied over to this directory and used for the client side compiler.

-### Requirements

 1. Install `yarn` for JS package management.
 2. Run `yarn install` to install deps.